Look-Ahead Removal for Top-Down Tree Transducers: Difference Trees

+(for the definition of $\lub$ see Section~\ref{sec:prelim}).
 Intuitively, $\maxdiff(M)$ gives a measure of how much the transducer $M$ makes use of its look-ahead information.
-Obviously, $\maxdiff(M)$ is finite (i.e., in $\Nat$) if and only if $\diff(M)$ is finite.
+Clearly, $\maxdiff(M)$ is finite (i.e., is in $\Nat$) if and only if $\diff(M)$ is finite.
 We will say that a number $h(M)\in\Nat$ is a \emph{difference bound} for $M$ if the following holds: if $\diff(M)$ is finite, then $\maxdiff(M)\leq h(M)$.
+Thus, if $\diff(M)$ is infinite, then any natural number is a difference bound for $M$; if $\diff(M)$ is finite, then any upper bound of the heights of the (finitely many) difference trees of $M$ is a difference bound for $M$.

-Our first main result (Theorem~\ref{th:alg}) is that if a difference bound for $M$ is known, then we can decide whether $M$ is equivalent to a dtop, and if so, construct such a dtop from $M$.
+Our first main result (Theorem~\ref{th:alg}) is that if a difference bound for $M$ is known, then we can decide whether $M$ is equivalent to a dtop, and if so, construct such a dtop from~$M$.
 Our second main result (Theorem~\ref{th:ultra}) is that a difference bound can be computed for every total dtla $M$ that is ultralinear and b-erasing.

 A node $v\in V_\bot(M(C[p]) \sqcap M(C[p']))$ will be called a \emph{difference node} of $M(C[p])$ and $M(C[p'])$.
 It is characterized in the next lemma, which follows immediately from Lemma~\ref{lm:pat}.